Drawbotics/entman/README.md

 import { defineSchema, hasMany, generateSchemas } from 'entman';

 const Group = defineSchema('Group', {
+  attributes: {
     users: hasMany('User'),  // Use the name of another model to define relationships

-  getNumberOfUsers() {  // Define methods that interact with the entity instance
+    getNumberOfUsers() {  // Define methods that interact with the entity instance return this.users.length;
-    return this.users.length;
     }
+  }
 });

 const User = defineSchema('User', {
+  attributes: {
     group: 'Group',
+  }
 });

 // Generate and export the schemas.
 Schemas will be exported as an object